kottans/frontend/tasks/friends-app.md

 * searching by typing name in search input and see immediately filtering on the page
 * sorting cards by name/age in A-Z/Z-A ways
 * filtering friends by age, by name, whatever you want else options
+* see fancy icons and cool design with shadows, gradients, yellow font on the blue background, etc. Usage of template absolutely acceptable

+## If you feel that you can do a better job, you can

+### Be like a Durov and

+* make good responsive/fluid/elastic/whatever design and other modern stuff
+* use async/awaits and fetch API for handling network requests

+### Be like a Zuckerberg and

+* using your OOP knowledge, split your application to different parts, like: `FriendsList`, `FiltersContainer`, etc.
+* with help of ES6 modules build website based on frontend components
+* add pagination to search and scrolling

 ## You can